yazan-alawneh999/E-Commerce-KMP/README.md

 -->

 ## Backend 🌐
-[This project](https://github.com/aydenGill/shop-admin-panel) involves building a robust admin panel for managing an e-commerce platform.
+involves building a robust admin panel for managing an e-commerce platform.
 It utilizes **Laravel** for the backend structure and **Livewire** for dynamic frontend interactions.
 The panel comes with a comprehensive **API**, ensuring scalability and flexibility.